 The problem is when people use the phrase Adopt Don’t Shop to represent ALL breeders.

 Good breeders should not be lumped together with puppy mills.

 The phrase Adopt Don’t Shop could potentially alienate a huge percentage of dog owners who have happily purchased their dogs.

-These are dog owners who would like to help your rescue or shelter because they love the breed or they love dogs.
-They are dog lovers who don’t feel guilty about buying a purebred puppy but they also want to put an end to shelter killings.
+These are dog owners who might like to help your rescue or shelter because they love the breed or they love dogs in general.

-But buying a puppy from a breeder is not necessarily a bad thing.
+But buying a puppy from a breeder is not a bad thing.